 Your programming and design skills are great, but they ultimately won’t be why most people choose to work with you.

 This really goes back to the value conversation because skills aren’t what clients value, results are.
 If you think I’m telling you to study something else, I kinda am.

 Whoever your clients are, you need to have an understanding of their business.
 That might mean you need to spend more time with Shopify vendors, or internet entrepreneurs, or even barbershop owners.
 You might need to add some new podcasts to your mix or jump on a couple of business books.
 Whatever you do, never underestimate how far simply understanding a few terms and challenges can go to build trust.

 Speaking of understanding, it’s a lot easier if you’re focused on a niche.

-The business that your work is going to be a part of…the marketing, design, UX, the analytics…all will end up bumping up against the concerns that are particular to a certain corner of the business world.
+But in general, the business that your work is going to be a part of — the marketing, design, UX, the analytics — all will end up bumping up against the concerns that are particular to a certain corner of the business world.

 I spend a lot of time around here telling people to focus on a niche.
 A big reason for that is that it just makes life easier.
 Sure, you can try to learn the ins-and-outs of 27 different niches.
 That’s a lot of work though, and it’s easier to specialize in a way that builds trust if you focus yourself and your skill development.

 Specializing in specific business challenges can help you stand out and sell yourself as an expert freelancer who can guide individuals and organizations through some of the toughest times in their work.
 For example, you can focus on

 Any of these, on top of the usual niche dimensions, can work.
 From what I’ve seen (and again, I’m not a developer, I just work with people who tend to hire designers and developers), specializing in a language only seems to come into play when you’re coming on as part of an existing team.
 That’s important for freelancers to understand too but know which perspective you’re dealing with.